 Most of these methods again are quite subtle and oftentimes tearless but allow us to actually focus our attention, go into the sensations in our body and then release past emotion it so there is no longer an associated emotional charge on the person or event an hour, day, week, or month later on.
 While these methods can help us safely and effectively release unintegrated emotions from the past, which is essential for deeper presence, openness and aliveness, but ultimately they can help us learn to engage in greater emotional presence and the ability to feel & express or release emotions in the immediacy of moment.

 The Latin origin of the word emotion is “to move through or out” but in order for this to happen, we first have to be aware of emotions before we fully feel them, before expressing or releasing them.
 Unfelt and unintegrated emotions creates congestion in our system, looping ruminations and mental chatter, attraction to or avoidance of similarly emotionally charged people or situations.
 Emotional presence is our capacity to feel and maintain presence and connection with others amidst emotional intensity whether pleasurable or painful.
 This emotional presence requires staying in the sweet spot of feeling—neither avoiding feeling nor getting overwhelmingly lost in or attaching to it.
 Emotions unfelt from the past or emotions too intense to feel and integrate in the moment, somehow seem to remain in subconscious or unconscious awareness.
-Sometimes when we seem to become emotionally triggered to a disproportionate degree, it might be pointing us to previously unintegrated emotional charge or trauma.
+Sometimes when we seem to become emotionally triggered to disproportionate degree, it might pointing us previously unintegrated emotional charge or trauma.
 The more inner emotional body-based healing work we do, the less past charge from the past stays stored in our body to get hooked or triggered, which in this context means less emotional content to process.
 So in addition to releasing our emotional past, we each have a capacity to process emotion in real-time.
 When we avoid feeling, numb, dissociate out of our body or we stay stuck in an emotion it significantly decreases our overall presence.
-The more hijacked is our attention in emotionally charged looping thoughts from an earlier event, the less free attention we have available.
-The more we can enhance our capacity to fully feel & express or release our emotions in the moment the greater the presence and aliveness we embody.
-Of course it is natural to get emotionally triggered but the virtue of the skill of emotional processing is the amount of time and how skillfully we can fully feel, express or release, reopen and reconnect.
-Emotional Intelligence is at the foundation of a civilized society in being able to feel empathy, morality–the moral impact of words and actions on others—and compassionate action for a better world.
+The more hijacked is our attention in emotionally charged looping from earlier event, the less free attention we have available.
+The more we can enhance our capacity to fully feel & express or release our emotions in moment the greater the presence and aliveness we embody.
+Of course it is natural to get emotionally triggered but the virtue skill of emotional processing is amount of time and how skillfully can fully feel, express or release, reopen and reconnect.
+Emotional Intelligence is foundation of civilized society in being able to feel empathy, morality–the moral impact of words and actions on others—and compassionate action for a better world.
 Overall, limited capacity for emotional processing is THE most significant inhibition to deeper presence.

 1 Johnson, S. (2013) Love Sense: The Revolutionary New Science of Romantic Relationships Little, Brown and Company